March 12, 2020

 Accredited labs are at lower risk for health and safety incidents.
-Their staff are safer than those of unaccredited labs.
+Their staff is safer than those of unaccredited labs.

 As part of the accreditation process, labs streamline their functions and processes.
 This prevents waste in daily operations.
 It also reduces errors, which prevents labs from wasting money on retesting samples or redoing erroneous work free of charge.

 Wider Customer Base

 The A2LA is a signatory to two international quality agreements.
 A2LA accredited labs are therefore recognized by International customers and governmental bodies.
 This enables them to take work for which unaccredited labs are ineligible.

 A2LA accreditation labs have the benefit of working with the A2LA to identify systems solutions to key challenges.
 Systems solutions are notoriously complicated and often difficult for organizations to identify and resolve alone.

 Labs can rely on A2LA representatives to help them identify the best processes and lab technology for their needs.

 There is no single set time frame in which an organization must complete A2LA accreditation.
 In part, this is because accreditation looks different for different companies.
 For example, A2LA offers accreditation for: